LLNL/zfp/docs/source/high-level-api.rst

 .. c:type:: zfp_execution

-  The :c:type:`zfp_stream` also stores information about how to execute compression, e.g. sequentially or in parallel.
+  The :c:type:`zfp_stream` also stores information about how to execute compression, e.g., sequentially or in parallel.
 The execution is determined by the policy and any policy-specific parameters such as number of threads.
   ::